 • He cooked up a story to explain his test answers.

-• She cooked up a story about why she didn’t do homework.
+• She cooked up a story about why she didn’t do her homework.

-Other ways to say: Make up a lie, invent a reason
+Other ways to say: Make up a lie, invent a reason, tell a false story

 Example Sentence: